psiddire/nano2pico/README.md

 * `w_btag_df` - product of fullsim and fastsim b-tag SFs if counting _medium tags only_, DeepFlavour tagger
 * `w_bhig` - product of fullsim and fastsim b-tag SFs accounting for _all three WPs_ for the DeepCSV tagger
 * `w_bhig_df` - product of fullsim and fastsim b-tag SFs accounting for _all three WPs_ for the DeepFlavour tagger
-* `w_isr` - 1., except for TTJets 2016 and signal, SUSY ISR reweighting
 * `w_pu` - currently just set 1.
 * `w_prefire` - currently just set 1.